Picking bluebonnets is illegal in Texas. See Example(s)

 We had plenty of hazing rituals in the Boy Scouts (usually involving sending first-time campers on some version of a

-I didn't realize it at the time, but my Scouting experience was my first exposure to a subset of legends having to do with (mistaken) beliefs about various flora and fauna being protected by law.
-My wife grew up exposed to a very similar legend, one which held that in Ontario, picking the provincial flower, the trillium, was illegal (ostensibly because it would take the flower "seven years to grow back").
-A reference to this non-existent law in the Ottawa Citizen in
+I didn’t realize it at the time, but my Scouting experience was my first exposure to a subset of legends having to do with (mistaken) beliefs about various flora and fauna being protected by law.
+Many Canadians grew up exposed to a very similar legend, one which held that in Ontario, picking the provincial flower, the trillium, was illegal (ostensibly because it would take the flower “seven years to grow back”).
+A reference to this

 Many Ontario residents have long believed that the white spring-blooming flowers are protected by law.
 But that turns out to be a bit of an urban myth.
 Some trilliums, known in Latin as the Trillium grandiflorum, are protected, but only those growing on property owned by conservation areas or in provincial parks.

 Otherwise, there is no law stopping admirers from picking or digging them up to transplant into their own gardens.
 And people do.
 Yet the urban myth persists.